aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

 ## Note on Nuqs

 I tried to implement the same pattern with Nuqs, and the implementation is pretty simple.
 However, when clicking multiple filters, there are some buggy flashes going on.
-It seems nuqs is not using useOptimistic internally.
+It's possible that I did something wrong with my implementation.
 The code for the nuqs implementation can be found [here](https://github.com/aurorascharff/next15-filterlist/tree/filter-nuqs).

 ## Conclusion